duongtd23/AW-Runtime-Verification/README.md

 The extended AWSIM-Labs and AWSIM-Script can be found at: https://github.com/duongtd23/AWSIM-Labs/tree/awsim-script.

+The language grammar of AWSIM-Script and the Experimental results of the second run are reported in PDF files `AWSIM-Script-Language-Grammar` and `Second-Run-Report`, respectively.

 ## Demonstration of some collisions

 Below are demonstrations of some collision and non-collision cases from our experiments.